sws2apps/sws2apps-api/CONTRIBUTING.md

 We use Firebase to be our backend.
 Therefore, during development, Firebase Emulators is used.

-- If it is the first time you use Firebase CLI, run `firebase login` to authenticate to your account.
-- Run `npm run setup:emulators`, and if not selected, choose `Authentication Emulator` and `Firestore Emulator`.
-Emulators Ports are already defined in the `firebase.json` file.
-Feel free to change them later if you want to use different values.
-- Complete the wizard until Firebase initialization is completed.
 - Run `npm run start:emulators` to start the Firebase Emulators.

 ### Setup Environment Variables